 Drugs & Medications to Treat MS Symptoms

-Inflammation is very typical of MS relapses, and it can lead to many of the secondary symptoms associated with MS. As such, corticosteroids to ease inflammation and reduce the severity of attacks are one of the most common MS treatment options.
+Inflammation is very typical of MS relapses, and it can lead to many of the secondary symptoms associated with MS. Corticosteroids are often used to ease inflammation and reduce the severity of attacks are one of the most common MS treatment options.
 Corticosteroids used to treat MS include:

 - dexamethasone (intravenous)